20 Fun Iron Man Trivia Facts for Tony Stark Fans

 2. The suit could be real

 If you have about $100 million, you could theoretically build your own Iron man suit!
 You can certainly get replicas of the famous Ironman suit, though of course they don't do anything but look cool.
 BUT, Adam Savage, from Mythbusters, claims to have actually built a real working Ironman suit!
 The suit is apparently bullet proof, made of titanium and able to fly!
 Or at least, to hover off the ground.
 It was printed using 3D technology.
-Other people have also built similar working suits, but these are also SUPER expense to make, costing millions of dollars!
+Other people have also built similar working suits, but these are also SUPER expensive to make, costing millions of dollars!

 3. Robert Downey Jnr. has played Iron Man 10 times

 Yes, there are 10 films that feature Ironman in the MCU, starting of course with Ironman in 2008.
 Since then Robert has appeared an additional 9 times as Tony Stark, with his last appearance in Avengers Endgame.
 The first Ironman movie made nearly $600 million!
-He's also the Marvel character with the most screen time to date, beating out Captain America and Thor
+He's also the Marvel character with the most screen time to date, beating out Captain America and Thor.

 4. Iron Man's suit can lift up to 100 tonnes